E124BG/Teach_yourself_COBOL_in_21/README.md

 # COBOL-programs

-A github repo with COBOL programs following the "each Yourself COBOL in 21 Days" (Mo Budlong) book
+A github repo with COBOL programs following the "Teach Yourself COBOL in 21 Days" (Mo Budlong) book